Gender pay gap: Maternity leave in the United States

 The United States maternity leave policy states that employees who have worked the necessary allotted hours are allowed a total of 12 weeks away from work, unpaid.
 However, these benefits are only regulated to employers who have more than 50 employees.
 Smaller businesses or companies with less than 50 people are not required to provide leave for new mothers.
 While the 12 weeks are intended to be used after a mother gives birth or newly adopts, the time can also be used up if there are complications with the pregnancy that require them to miss work.
 The 12 week unpaid policy in the U.S. is being expanded upon in a few states across the country.
 For example, New Jersey is now offering new mothers and their families the option to enroll in programs that allow them compensation while away from their job.
 Now, mothers have a way secure income despite not working.

+The National Bureau of Economic Research has found that in Denmark most of the wage-gap gender inequality was because of children.
+The researchers found that the arrival of children creates a long run earnings gap of around 20 percent for women, while men remain unaffected.
+The researchers also found that the amount of child-related gender inequality has increased significantly over time, from approximately 40 percent in 1980, to 80 percent in 2013.

 The introduction of a child to some American families results in 43% of new mothers in STEM (Science, Technology, Engineering, and Mathematics) to face major career changes, varying from abandoning the workforce entirely to exchanging their careers in STEM for part-time work, or a career in another field.
 While this is true for new mothers, some studies show that both new mothers and fathers report being affected by “flexibility stigma” in the workplace.
 Flexibility stigma can be defined as the consequences imposed on workers for attempting to balance the responsibilities of their careers and families.
 It has also been found that career-people of the STEM field with young children face more "work-family" conflict, as the demands of the rigorous STEM field and those of their young children overlap.